Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/dog-ear-cleaning-step-by-step-safe-method.md

 ### Step 2: Apply the cleaning solution

 Lift the ear flap straight up to straighten the ear canal.
 Fill the canal with cleaning solution until you see it at the opening.
-Don't be shy—adequate volume ensures proper cleaning.
+Don't be shyadequate volume ensures proper cleaning.

 Your dog will likely shake their head immediately.
 This is okay and actually helpful.

 ### Step 3: Massage the base

 Gently massage the base of the ear (where it meets the head) for 20-30 seconds.
-You should hear a squishing sound—that's the solution moving through the canal, loosening debris.
+You should hear a squishing soundthat's the solution moving through the canal, loosening debris.

 Massage distributes the cleaner and breaks up waxy buildup.